luyadev/luya/docs/guide/app-module-frontend.md

 }
 ```

-Those actions are already accesible by an exact url, because we have a `DefaultController` in our `frontendmodule` most likely the url for the `actionHello()` is:
+Those actions are already accessible by an exact url, because we have a `DefaultController` in our `frontendmodule` most likely the url for the `actionHello()` is:

 `your-public-project-domain/frontendmodule/default/hello`

-Please keep in mind that those action are case sensitive, this means `actionWhoAmI`is accessible via the url:
+Please keep in mind that those actions are case sensitive, which means `actionWhoAmI` it is accessible via the url:

 `your-public-project-domain/frontendmodule/default/who-am-i`

-Of course the url rules in the `Module.php` can be used for pointing to controlles and views.
+Of course the url rules in the `Module.php` can be used for pointing to controllers and views.